shield02/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 21-answer - Is a tuple, yes
 * 22-answer - Is not a tuple, no
 * 23-answer - Is a tuple, yes
+* 24-answer - Comparing what looks like a tuple